North American F-100 Super Sabre: Operational history

-The F-100A officially entered USAF service on 27 September 1954, with the 479th Fighter Wing at George AFB, California.
-By 10 November 1954, the F-100As suffered six major accidents due to flight instability, structural failures, and hydraulic-system failures, prompting the USAF to ground the entire fleet until February 1955.
-The 479th finally became operational in September 1955.
-Due to ongoing problems, the USAF began phasing out the F-100A in 1958, with the last aircraft leaving active duty in 1961.
-By that time, 47 aircraft had been lost in major accidents.
-Escalating tension due to construction of the Berlin Wall in August 1961 forced the USAF to recall the F-100As into active service in early 1962.
-The aircraft was finally retired in 1970.
+On 27 September 1954, the F-100A officially entered USAF service with the 479th Fighter Wing, based at George AFB, California.
+By 10 November 1954, the F-100As had suffered six major accidents due to a combination of factors, including flight instability, structural failures, and hydraulic failures, prompting the USAF to ground the entire fleet.
+During February 1955, the F-100A resumed flight while the 479th was finally declared operational in September 1955.
+Due to ongoing problems with the type, the USAF opted to start phasing out the F-100A during 1958.
+Many of these aircraft were reallocated to Air National Guard (ANG) units while others were given to the Chinese Nationalist Air Force.

+During 1961, the withdrawal of all USAF F-100As had been completed; by that time, 47 aircraft had been lost in major accidents.
+However, as a result of escalating world tensions in response to the Berlin Wall's construction in August 1961, the USAF was compelled to recall the F-100As into active service.
+During early 1962, it was decided to extend the type's service life.
+However, the F-100A was largely used for aircrew training during this time.
+Due to attrition, the ANG ceased operating the F-100A during 1967 while the USAF opted to permanently retire the model in early 1970.

-The TAC request for a fighter-bomber was addressed with the F-100C, which flew in March 1954 and entered service on 14 July 1955, with the 450th Fighter Wing, Foster AFB, Texas.
+The F-100C fighter-bomber entered service on 14 July 1955 with the 450th Fighter Wing at Foster AFB, Texas.
 Operational testing in 1955 revealed that the F-100C was at best an interim solution, sharing all the flaws of the F-100A.
-The uprated J57-P-21 engine boosted performance, but continued to suffer from compressor stalls, but the F-100C was considered an excellent platform for nuclear toss bombing because of its high top speed.
-The inertia coupling problem was reasonably addressed with the installation of a yaw damper in the 146th F-100C, later retrofitted to earlier aircraft.
-A pitch damper was added starting with the 301st F-100C, at a cost of US$10,000 per aircraft.
+The uprated J57-P-21 engine boosted performance, although it continued to suffer from compressor stalls, but the F-100C was considered an excellent platform for nuclear toss bombing because of its high top speed.
+The inertia coupling problem was reasonably addressed with the installation of a yaw damper in the 146th F-100C, which was later retrofitted to earlier aircraft.
+A pitch damper was added, starting with the 301st F-100C, at a cost of US$10,000 per aircraft.